jplatte/eyeball/eyeball/README.md

 `Arc<RwLock<Observable<T>>>` that is a little more convenient to use than that type.

+This library is currently optimized for low (0 - 4) numbers of subscribers.
+If you care about performance of a few dozens of subscribers, or are using hundrets of subscribers, please open an issue to discuss.

 For more details, see the documentation [on docs.rs][docs.rs].

 [Observer pattern]: https://en.wikipedia.org/wiki/Observer_pattern